Editor: Marcy Lantz, CPA

 Example 4: J makes an $11 million gift of assets into a SLAT for the lifetime benefit of his wife, K. K can withdraw income and has some ability to withdraw assets, if necessary.
 When K dies, the assets will pass to their children.
 J uses all of his lifetime exemption, even though, as a married couple, J and K might indirectly benefit from the income K can take from the trust.
 K also sets up a SLAT using her $11 million lifetime gift exemption for the benefit of J. When J dies, however, the trust assets will pass to their grandchildren.
 K also might indirectly benefit from the income that J is allowed to access.
 Alternatively, K could designate the same trust beneficiaries as J (their children) but include different withdrawal rights for J and/or use other powers in the trust (this is just one example).

 Since the SLAT is a split gift between the beneficiary spouse (who is the income beneficiary) and the remainder beneficiaries, the value of the gift is computed using the Sec.
 7520 table for the future value passing to remainder beneficiaries.
-The portion of the gift received by the spouse is subject to the unlimited marital deduction, assuming the spouse is a U.S. citizen (Sec.
-2523).
+The portion of the gift received by the spouse is potentially subject to the unlimited marital deduction, assuming the spouse is a U.S. citizen (Sec.
+2523) and Regs.
+Sec.
+25.2523(b)-1 is complied with.
 Therefore, significant wealth can be transferred to the SLAT to use up the lifetime gift tax exemption.
 With the current Sec.
 7520 rate at 0.4% (as of September 2020), presumably, any assets transferred to the trust should be able to exceed this annual rate of return, effecting a more tax-efficient transfer and avoiding tax on future appreciation of the assets.

 Example 5: J transfers $13 million of assets into the SLAT for his wife K's benefit in September 2020, and K is 50 years old at the time of transfer.
 The life estate value for K is $1,449,630, and the taxable gift to nonspouse beneficiaries is $11,550,370, using the Sec.
 7520 rate table.
 If the assets are estimated to appreciate at 3% over her lifetime and generate 3% of income each year, and K withdraws no more than the 3% annual income, then approximately 2.6% of the annual appreciation would avoid estate tax upon K's death, equating to more than $17 million if she lives to her full life expectancy.